diegoandradecanosa/venom-training/performance_analysis/README.md

 In order to exectute any experiment, you must activate the python enviroment created for these probes.
 So, you have to execute in tour shell the script `./create_python_enviroment.sh` and then activate the enviroment with `source python_enviroment/bin/activate`.

 The scripts and programs included in this folder are explained in the following lines:
 * `sparsified_model_distributed.py`: The program that executes the training and save the information using the profiler.
-SLURM variables, `BATCH_SIZE` and `NOMBRE_TRAZA` must be defined to be executed properly.
+SLURM variables, `BATCH_SIZE` and `TRACE_FOLDER_NAME` must be defined to be executed properly.
 * `sparse_distributed.sh`: Bash script that interacts with SLURM and define `BATCH_SIZE` and `NOMBRE_TRAZA` as the inputs of the user.
 An example of use could be `sbatch sparse_distributed.sh 32 traces_batch-size-32`
 * `setup.sh`: Script that creates the python enviroment used in these analysis.
 * `extract_times_from_traces.py`: Program that extract the times of the steps, GEMM kernels and spatha kernels.
 It generates a json with the results.